WillForkes/Drift/README.md

 The app launches with `MainContainerView` as the root view (configured in `DriftApp.swift`).
 This provides the swipeable 3-page navigation structure with Analytics, Home, and Settings pages.

-The legacy `ContentView` with functional session controls remains in the project for reference and future integration with the new UI pages.
+**Note**: Legacy functional UI files (ContentView, AnalyticsView, SettingsView) have been documented in `LEGACY_FUNCTIONALITY.md` for reference.
+The new design pages will integrate the same Core managers (FocusSessionManager, AnalyticsManager, ParentalControlsManager, DriftTagManager) with the new design system.

 ### FocusSessionManager